crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

 9. Get sentiment for tweet using Stanford CoreNlP (*NLPAnalyser class*)
     1. Prepare tweet for analysis:
        1. Tokenise: break down the tweet into words.
-       2. SSplit: divide into sentences.
+       2. Ssplit: divide into sentences.
        2. Point-of-speech tag: tag each type of word, e.g. verb, noun.
        3. Parse: figure out the grammatical structure of the sentence.
     2. Get sentiment score for prepared tweet